Locking Wheel Nuts

 One the biggest problems we encounter almost every day is the dreaded “locking wheel nuts”.
-These are the little blighter’s that fit onto your alloy wheels to prevent the wheels from being stolen.
-The problem only becomes a problem when the customer forgets where he last put the nut that is the part that fits onto your locking wheel nut to remove it from your wheel, (if you get what I mean).
+These are the little blighter’s that fit onto your alloy wheels.
+So to prevent the wheels from being stolen.
+The problem only becomes a problem when the customer forgets.
+Hence, where he last put the nut.
+That is the part that fits onto your locking wheel nut.
+So, to remove it from your wheel, (if you get what I mean).

-This is the little beast that our customers forget about until it comes to wanting some new tyres fitted.
-We have to search high and low to find the little ******, but some times it can be found and so we have to remove it by force.
-We have now purchased a small Locking Wheel Nut Removal Tool which does help us remove the locking wheel nuts, but it can still be a difficult job to do.
+This is the little beast that our customers forget about.
+Until it comes to wanting some new tyres fitted.
+We have to search high and low to find the little ******.
+But some times it can not be found.
+So we have to remove it by force.
+We have now purchased a small Locking Wheel Nut Removal Tool.
+Which does help us remove the locking wheel nuts, but it can still be a difficult job to do.
 Some wheels have a very narrow hole where the nut or stud fits, that makes it almost impossible to fit a tool onto the locking nut to help remove it.